nlesc-sigs/propose-a-sig/proposals/2021-spring/Agile-SIG.md

 Due to the Corona crisis, involvement of external people was postponed.

 We are also working on setting up an [Introduction to Agile](https://github.com/escience-academy/lesson-agile-escience) course.
 This is reaching the beta phase now.
+Once completed we wil also do some outreach (e.g. Blog or a presentation) based on the course.

 ## Plans for the period until the end of October 2021
 <!--  help text goes here  -->